lucasanuge/Credit_Risk_Analysis/README.md

 ![Balanced_Random_Forest_Classifier fscore](images/Balanced_Random_Forest_Classifier_f.PNG)

- -Easy Ensemble AdaBoost Classifier gave us the best results with a balanced accuracy score of 0.9179.
+ - Easy Ensemble AdaBoost Classifier gave us the best results with a balanced accuracy score of 0.9179.
 This shows that is can only successfully predict credit risk correctly at only 91.79% of the time.

 ![Easy Ensemble AdaBoost Classifier](images/Easy_Ensemble_AdaBoost_Classifier.PNG)